Nothing Personal (2009 film): Plot

+Upon his return, Martin conveys to Anne that he visited her apartment by handing her a hairpin he found there.
+Anne is set aback and prepares to leave.
+While bidding farewell, Anne says that like him, she wishes to live all by herself.
+She enters his bed but he stops her advances, saying he won his medal by "knowing when to stop."

+They return to their daily chores, caressing each other's hands during a break.
+The next morning, Anne discovers that Martin unexpectedly died, leaving a letter addressed to "You" expressing remorse for leaving her behind and entrusting his home to her.
+Anne wraps him up in the bedding and spoons him naked.

+The film ends with Anne checking into a simple Spanish hotel.
+She tells the receptionist that she has no luggage and lays down on the bed.

 Reception

 On Rotten Tomatoes it has an approval rating of 82% based on reviews from 11 critics.
 On Metacritic it has a score of 71% based on reviews from 6 critics.

 Derek Elley of Variety was critical of the script but says the film succeeds "Largely thanks to Verbeek's performance, full of physical grace notes and small details, she manages to involve the audience, even though her character is more a movie creation than one based in real psychology."